Competize/developers/README.md

 - Example3.php: This example gets all the data of a Competition and stores in the output folder.

 Feel free to fork this repo, create your own examples and submit a PR.

+### Development

+Want to contribute?
+Great!
+Feel free to fork this repo, create your own examples and submit a PR.

+###License

+Apache 2.0